Photography is all about capturing stories in still frames. It is the art of converting moments into memories.

 A website is the cornerstone of your photography business.
 Having a digital presence means new customers and more engagement.
-Through a website, you can showcase your best work, gain traction and credibility.
+Through a website, you can showcase your best work, and gain traction and credibility.

 If you’re ready to take your business online, here’s a quick guide that will help show you how to start a photography business website.